 Flixborough was not the first serious accident to occur in the process industries during the 60's and 70's.
-It did however result in a step change in the consideration of process safety and introduced changes that are still relevant forty years later.
+It did however result in a step change in the consideration of Process Safety and introduced changes which are still relevant 40 years later.

-Interest in process safety had started before 1974.
-The IChemE Hazards series of symposia started in 1960 and the first symposium of the European Federation of Chemical Engineers (EFCE) Loss Prevention Working Party was held in May 1974.
-The Loss Prevention Journal was being published by the American Institution of Chemical Engineers; within ICI HAZOP was already a well-established procedure in the design of new plant and Trevor Kletz was producing his Safety Newsletters.
+Interest in Process Safety had started before 1974.
+The IChemE Hazards series of symposia started in 1960 and the first symposium of the The European Federation of Chemical Engineers (EFCE) Loss Prevention Working Party being held in May 1974.
+The Loss Prevention Journal was being published by the American Institution of Chemical Engineers, within ICI HAZOP was already a well-established procedure in the design of new plant and Trevor Kletz was producing his Safety Newsletters.

-Flixborough was not only the most serious incident to have occurred in the UK process industry, it was also one of a series of serious explosions and fires that occurred during the 1970's in both Europe and the USA.
-As noted in the reports of the Advisory Committee on Major Hazards the capacity of some hydrocarbon processing units had increased tenfold in the twenty years prior to 1975 (ACMH First & Second Reports1).
+Flixborough was not only the most serious incident to have occurred in the UK process industry, it was also one of a series of serious explosions and fires which occurred during the 1970's in both Europe and the USA.
+As noted in the reports of the Advisory Committee on Major Hazards the capacity of some hydrocarbon processing units had increased tenfold in the 20 years prior to 1975 (ACMH First & Second Reports, 1).

-Following Flixborough there was a significant increase in the attention given to process safety.
-The Loss Prevention Bulletin (LBP) was first published in the months following Flixborough2.
+Following Flixborough there was a significant increase in the attention given to Process Safety.
+The Loss Prevention Bulletin (LBP) was first published in the months following Flixborough (2).
 The Health and Safety at Work Act was introduced into the UK and the Advisory Committee on Major Hazards was established towards the end of 1974 to advise on '...measures to control.. such installations'.
 This led to the establishment of the Notification of Installations Handling Hazardous Substances Regulations, a predecessor to the Seveso Directive and the UK COMAH Regulations.

-This paper is based primarily on the findings of the Court of Inquiry3 established following the explosion and will attempt to show how the lessons learned from the event relate to current good practice in process safety.
+This paper is based primarily on the findings of the Court of Inquiry (3) established following the explosion and will attempt to show how the lessons learned from the event relate to current good practice in Process Safety.

-The explosion
+The Explosion

-A massive explosion equivalent to between 15 and 45 tons of TNT occurred at 4:35pm on Saturday 01 June 1974.
-The consequences were severe with 28 of those working on the site being killed, together with 36 onsite and 53 offsite injuries.
+A massive explosion equivalent to between 15 and 45 tons of TNT occurred at 4:35pm on Saturday 1st June 1974.
+The consequences were severe with 28 of those working on the site being killed together with 36 onsite and 53 offsite injuries.
 It resulted in almost complete destruction of the plant and extensive offsite damage to approximately 2000 buildings.
-A brief recap of the main elements leading up to the accident is as follows.
+The main elements leading up to the explosion will be known to many if not all members of the audience but a brief recap of the factors which contributed to the accident is still appropriate.

 The plant was operated by Nypro Chemicals which at the time of the accident was owned jointly by Dutch State Mines and the National Coal Board (NCB).
-The plant had been commissioned in 1967 to produce caprolactam, an intermediate in the production of nylon, a revised process introduced in 1972.
-A key part of the revised process involved the oxidation of cyclohexane by air in a series of six large reactors at a pressure of 8.8 kg/cm2 and a temperature of 155°C, above its atmospheric boiling point.
+The plant had been commissioned in 1967 to producing caprolactam, an intermediate in the production of nylon, a revised process being introduced in 1972.
+A key part of the revised process involved the oxidation of cyclohexane by air in a series of 6 large reactors at a pressure of 8.8 kg/cm2 and a temperature of 155°C, above its atmospheric boiling point.
 These reactors were inter-connected by 700mm diameter, metal expansion bellows to accommodate thermal expansion.